 The practice was founded in 1998 by Phil Meadowcroft having previously been director of Eric Parry Architects.
 Between 2003 and 2012 the practice was joined by Ann Griffin and became Meadowcroft Griffin Architects developing a diverse portfolio of projects which forms the core of the practice's current work.

 We have designed projects for a wide range of clients within public and private sectors including masterplans, urban regeneration plans, schools, houses, offices, art galleries, exhibitions, landscapes, interiors and furniture.
 Many of these are in complex urban situations and within sensitive historic contexts.
-We are currently working on the next stages of development for Coram Campus, the Regeneration Plan for Crystal Palace Park, a new classroom building and residential accommodation for Bales College in west London, a new school hall and classroom for Beths Grammar School, Bexley and the reorganisation and expansion of the National Maritime Museum Cornwall.
-Our most recent completed building, the Queen Elizabeth II Centre for Coram was opened by her Majesty the Queen in December 2018.
+We have been working for Coram on the expansion of their services within Coram Campus for over 12 years and are currently involved in the next phase of development for them.
+Other current work includes: New residential accommodation and classrooms for Bales College in west London; new houses on Spaniards End London and at Wyecliff Hay-on-Wye; a Nursery in south London and numerous other residential projects.
+Our most recent completed building was phase 4 for Coram Campus - the Queen Elizabeth II Centre for Coram which had the honour of being opened by her Majesty the Queen.

 We offer a sensitive hands-on approach and personal commitment to each project.
 Our work develops from a deep understanding of our clients' needs and aspirations, the people and everyday life of a place and the specific physical and cultural context of each project.
 We avoid 'ready made' solutions and support a collaborative, evolutionary approach which focuses on teamwork and the conditions through which dialogue and discussion can have a positive influence on every stage of the design process.